open/close all folders

 Metal Gear Solid

 - Metal Gear Solid: The Twin Snakes was the updated version of the original MGS for the Nintendo GameCube, graphically enhancing the maps and adding the new game-play additions from MGS 2.
-The problem is that it has carried the narrow layout stages and limited number of enemies from the limitations of the PlayStation original.
-The new game-play features like first person mode allow you to pick off from a distance guards and security cameras once you have the silenced pistol has pinpoint accuracy and no maximum effective range.
+The problem is that the narrow layout stages and limited number of enemies are the same as the PlayStation original.
+The new game-play features like first person shooting allow you to pick off guards and security cameras from a distance.
+Additionally, the silenced pistol has pinpoint accuracy and no maximum effective range.
 This makes the game much easier than the original.

 Metal Gear Solid 3: Snake Eater